lincolnjohnson/SunriseClock/ReadMe.md

 I've included a fritzing layout and Eagle files for PCB printing.
 The PCB is designed to be split into two boards, one for the arduino, one for the rotary encoder and switch to be mounted near the top of the case I'm designing.

 Functionality included:

--16-bit PWM control of LED lamp brightness
+- 16-bit PWM control of LED lamp brightness
--Sunrise brightness uses an exponential function to ramp up brightness in a way that appears linear to the human eye -User defined Sunrise (alarm) start time, ramps up over 30 minutes -Choose to have sunrise follow the natural sunrise time or not (with the latest time being the above defined time) -Automatic dimming after two hours at full brightness -Brightness of light when outside of sunrise period -Set RTC clock using rotary encoder
+- Sunrise brightness uses an exponential function to ramp up brightness in a way that appears linear to the human eye
+- User defined Sunrise (alarm) start time, ramps up over 30 minutes
+- Choose to have sunrise follow the natural sunrise time or not (with the latest time being the above defined time)
+- Automatic dimming after two hours at full brightness
+- Brightness of light when outside of sunrise period
+- Set RTC clock using rotary encoder
--Automatic RTC adjustment for DST
+- Automatic RTC adjustment for DST

 I made some minor adjustments to a couple of the included libraries or used non-standard versions, so they're included in this repository as well so as to make your life easier if you want to compile/build this.
 Everything in the includes folder is not my own original work.
 The other included files listed such as EEPROM and Wire are standard arduino versions.